How Web Conferencing Can Save Time

 And web conferencing provides a structure that encourages good meeting practices such as starting and ending on time and sticking to a subject.
 The result is that web conferences accomplish more in less time.
 This can actually lead to fewer and shorter meetings.

 And why is this great.
 It’s because you’re not getting in your car anymore.
 You’re not flying across the world just to get a meeting.
 It saves the time wasted in travel.
-It is easier to sit down at our own computer in our own home or office or wherever’s comfortable and talk about what we need to talk about.
+It is easier to sit down at our own computer in our own home or office or wherever that is comfortable and talk about what we need to talk about.

 It is right there – talking about what you need to talk about – at your own convenience – saving you time.